Snowflyt/megamatch/README.md

 1. **Normal style**: The first argument is the value to match, and the second argument is an object with patterns as keys and functions as values.
 2. **Point-free style**: The only argument is an object with patterns as keys and functions as values.
 The function returned by `match` can be called with the value to match.

-The former is more common and is similar to the pattern matching syntax in other languages, while the latter is more functional and is optimized to avoids parsing patterns on each call.
+The former is more common and is similar to the pattern matching syntax in other languages, while the latter is more functional and enables [JIT compilation](#just-in-time-jit-compilation) to achieve close-to-zero runtime overhead.

 Both styles support specifying the return type or input type of the function using TypeScript generics with the following syntax: